-Table 16 shows the species covered by the interactive scheme.
+Table 17 shows the species covered by the interactive scheme.

 The scheme that calculates surface resistances to land and the vegetation is too complex to describe in detail, as the details depend on the surface type and the chemical species.
 The surface resistance for each of the nine tiles is specified for each chemical species.
-Stomatal resistances are calculated for O_3 , NO_2 , PAN, SO_2 , $andNH_3$.
+Stomatal resistances are calculated for O_3 , NO_2 , PAN, SO_2 , and NH_3 .
 These resistances are then combined, and the contributions from each tile type are combined.

-The interactive dry deposition scheme is selected by chosing the option: "UKCA interactive dry deposition scheme" under the UKCA coupling options in the UMUI.
+The interactive dry deposition scheme is selected by chosing the option: "UKCA interactive dry deposition scheme".